external-mirrors/mitra/FEDERATION.md

 ```

 The `endTime` property specifies the subscription expiration time.

+The `context` property contains a reference to an `Agreement` object.

 The `Remove` activity is used to notify the subscriber about expired subscription.
 Upon receipt of this activity, the receiving server should remove specified `object` from actors's `subscribers` collection (specified in `target` property):